thecppzoo/zoo/presentations/C++-online-2025-external-polymorphism-and-type-erasure.md

 In the experimental work I've done at `AnyContainer` value management, I've already been able to implement things like "reference counting", "copy on write", memory pools (a generalizaton of allocators).
 I've been redesigning the `zoo` type erasure framework to allow very radical ways of Value Management possible, I'd say that I am about at generation "2.5", and I'm proceeding slowly because I'm dealing with concepts, ideas, that I have never heard about before.
 For example, it is clear that the concept of value management applies to all containers in C++; while at Bloomberg they are solving for just the value management concern of allocation, I'm working on a framework for generalized value management concerns, in which metaprogramming is essential.

 All of these new ideas emerge because of the epistemic tension in the paradox of "Internal External Polymorphism".
 As a matter of fact, a few years back I noticed that this tension induces a phenomenon of emergence of complexity.
-I even went and prepared a presentation for the C++ Münich User's Group, that despite all the effort and preparation, failed to match the audience.
+I even went and prepared a presentation for the C++ Münich User's Group, that despite all the effort and preparation, failed to match the audience, neither my understanding was good enough to convey this, nor the audience ready for its depth.
 I personally believe the emergence of complexity in this case is very beautiful, it has allowed me to understand in a very different way vast tracts of Software Engineering, and is asking me questions that are tantalizing.
 These are the things that I'm trying to evoke by the metaphor of "dancing".

 ## Unexplored possibilities